saitho/semantic-release-backmerge/README.md

 Setting this option will force-push the commits from back-merge onto the develop branch.

 **Warning:** This will override commits that are not in the develop branch, so make sure that really is what you want!

+#### `clearWorkspace`

+Setting this option will stash all uncommitted changes from Git workspace before attempting rebase.

+#### `restoreWorkspace`

+Setting this option will restore the stashed changes after the backmerge completed.